 Troy has spent a total of 17 months in the Antarctic living and working at McMurdo and the South Pole research stations.
 He was also a key member on the Search and Rescue team at the American Base in McMurdo.

 For ten years, Henkels focus was on exploring polar environments.
-In 2003 he made a seven day, 120 km crossing of Iceland’s Myradlsjokull icecap.
+In 2003 he made a seven day, 120 km crossing of Iceland's Myradlsjokull icecap.
 In 2005, with famed Belgian polar explorer Dixie Dansercoer, he tried to walk from Alaska to Russia across the Bering Strait.
-In 2007 Troy was solo cinemetographer on the ‘In the Wake of the Belgica’ expedition, documenting their historical sailing expedition to Antarctia.
-On this expedition Troy made history by becoming the first person to kitesurf in Antarctic waters.
+In 2007 Troy was solo cinematographer on the 'In the Wake of the Belgica expedition, documenting their historical sailing expedition to Antarctica.
+On this expedition Troy made history by becoming the first person to kite surf in Antarctic waters.

-Troy’s latest focus has been on using kites to cross large Alaskan icefields.
-He crossed the Bagley Icefield in 2011, and made a succesful crossing of the largest non-polar icefield in North America, the Bagley, in 2013.
+Troy's latest focus has been on using kites to cross large Alaskan ice fields.
+He crossed the Bagley Ice field in 2011, and made a successful crossing of the largest non-polar ice field in North America, the Bagley, in 2013.

-While not on expedition, Henkels works as a Communication Technician and calls Alaska home.
+While not on expedition, Henkels works as a Remote Communication Technician and calls Denali Park, Alaska home.
 Troy earned his BA degree in Business Management at the University of Northern Iowa.
 He has traveled and lived in various places across the U.S. and around the world, including Iowa, Missouri, Colorado, Virgin Islands, Alaska, Australia, and Antarctica.
-He is an avid mountaineer, ice climber, paraglider, journalist, mountain biker, kitesurfer, musician, photographer, cinematographer, and most recently published author.
+He is an avid mountaineer, ice climber, paraglider, journalist, mountain biker, kite surfer, musician, photographer, cinematographer, and published author.